UNC-Libraries/SCTS-Documentation/Accessioning.md

 ***
 # Accessioning Workflow

-> 1/11/2023: This section is a work in progress!
-This section is useful for all Wilson Library staff members.
+> This section is useful for all Wilson Library staff members!
+Please contact Dawne with questions.

 SCTS enters accession records into ArchivesSpace for all newly acquired archival materials received in Wilson Library.
 Thoroughly capturing as much information as possible at the point of accession is very important, as it is much harder to piece together scattered or undocumented collection data later.